TERREMEMBER/znbase/docs/content/latest/explore/ysql-language-features/data-types.md

 ## Date and Time

 Temporal data types allow us to store date and time data.
-The following date and time types are supported in PostgreSQL and YugabyteDB:
+The following date and time types are supported in PostgreSQL and ZNbaseDB:

 * `DATE`: stores the dates only
 * `TIME`: stores the time of day values